 Money and Meaning: An Exploration of One’s Money and Class Identity

 As therapists, we often avoid and miss opportunities to talk about money due to our own discomfort around the meaning of money and class in our families and society.
+This discomfort can manifest in setting fees and discussing billing, especially when we work with clients with less or more financial resources then ourselves.

 This workshop will help therapists explore the beliefs we hold and the premises we have internalized around when and how we speak about money and how it relates to social standing, class and internalized feelings of superiority and inferiority.
 Participants will be guided in exploring the thread of money and class identity through a multigenerational emotional mapping of patterns in their family history with the goal of developing fluidity and comfort with guiding one’s self and clients to a deeper understanding of the meaning of money in our lives.